WHAT IS ACETYLCHOLINE

 Different Types of AChEIs

 Experts recognize three different types of Acetylcholinesterases (AChEI) depending on their mechanisms of action.
 These types include reversible AChEIs, irreversible AChEIs, and intermediate between the two.
 Reversible acetylcholinesterase inhibitors have actions that can be undone.
-Sometimes they are referred to as short-acting or short duration AChEIs, which used as memory enhancers and the treatments of Alzheimer’s and lucid dreams.
+Sometimes they are referred to as short-acting or short-duration AChEIs, which used as memory enhancers and the treatment of Alzheimer’s and lucid dreams.

 Irreversible types have actions that cannot be undone leading to irreversible effects.
 This type of Acetylcholinesterase is used in the formulation of insecticides containing organophosphates.
 Clearly, the irreversible acetylcholinesterase inhibitors are not used in supplements.
 In fact, these inhibitors are used in lethal poisons, and venoms experts will always tell you to avoid.

 Similarly, excessive inhibition of the enzyme can predispose you to serious side effects.
 However, smaller doses can help you develop better memory capacity, improve your brain’s plasticity and enhance your intellectual abilities.
 I guess everyone wants to be smart, brilliant and intelligent, don’t you?

 Why Inhibit The Effect Of This Vital Enzyme?

 Acetylcholinesterase plays an essential role in regulating brain functions.You may ask why anyone would want to inhibit its effect?
 The simple answer is that simple interference may be necessary to potentiate the beneficial implications of the neurotransmitter especially in mental performance and specifically memory.

 The inhibitory effect of the enzyme increases the levels of acetylcholine neurotransmitter in your brain and at the same time increases the duration of its stimulatory effects.
-When neuron fires, a stronger action potential in the post-synaptic neuron (the neuron that receives the signal) potentiating the effects of Acetylcholine.
+When neuron fires, a stronger action potential in the post-synaptic neuron (the neuron that receives the signal) potentiates the effects of Acetylcholine.
 Consider what happens when you turn up the volume of your audio machine.
 The sound will be louder.
 High levels of acetylcholine amplify, so to say, its effects on the parts of the brain responsible for cognitive functions.

 Who Can Benefit From AChEIs?